50 ways to make money as a writer.

 A few clients on a monthly retainer… a couple workshops… and a summer gig as a college professor, for example.

-(I recently met a New York Times bestselling author whose book rights just got purchased by a major Hollywood production company… and she was asking for my advice on how to wrangle her copywriting clients.
+(I recently met a New York Times bestselling author whose book rights just got purchased by a major Hollywood production company… and she was asking for my advice on how to find more copywriting clients.
 Yep.
-Even emerging celebs still have to pay the bills — which often means juggling several roles & projects at once.)
+Even emerging celebs still have to pay the bills — which often means juggling several roles and projects at once.)

-If you want to be a professional writer & make money doing it, it’s not rocket science.
+If you want to be a professional writer and make money doing it…

+Hone your skills.
 Do good work.
 Be generous and kind.
-Establish an impeccable reputation.
+Establish an impeccable professional reputation.
 Treat your clients and readers like they matter.
+People will take notice.